liamseanbrady/tealeaf-sinatra-blackjack/README.md

 # A Blackjack Game (using Sinatra)

 This is a **learning project**.
 The sole purpose of this project was to be exposed to the statelessness of HTTP. **Sinatra is used** in contrast to Rails because it is closer to the metal and therefore makes stateless nature of HTTP more clear.
-A **cookie is used as the model**, and allows for some persitence.
+A **cookie is used as the persitence layer**.

 This project was completed as an assignment as part of Tealeaf Academy's 'Introduction to Ruby and Web Development' course.